mawrkus/pull-request-review-guide/README.md

 - explain your point of view in an explicit manner, even if it's a bit more verbose,
 - suggest.

 Respect and humility remove all frictions.
-Clarity dissipes all doubts about your intentions.
+Clarity dispels all doubts about your intentions.
 Suggesting creates the conditions for improvement.

 At the end, the goal is to have better, more meaningful conversations and to save time and energy.

 • [Go to top](#-guidelines) •

-#### Stop the "reply" hemorragy / Offer to talk in person
+#### Stop the "reply" hemorrhage / Offer to talk in person

 Many replies to a comment might be the symptom of miscommunication, misunderstanding or lack of knowledge.
 They can create a lot of noise for everyone participating in the review, as well as frustration.